lban2049/fastapi/.aigne/doc-smith/docs/advanced-testing.md

 ```

 In this test:

 1. We import `TestClient`.
 2. We create a `client` instance for our `app`.
 3. We define a test function, `test_read_main`.
-4. Inside the test, we use `client.get("/")` to make a request to the root path.
+4. Inside the test, `client.get("/")` makes a request to the root path.
 5. We then use `assert` statements to verify that the HTTP status code is `200` (OK) and that the JSON response body matches the expected output.

 ## Testing WebSockets